uber/nebula.gl/docs/api-reference/layers/editable-geojson-layer.md

 * Selection of a feature causes style accessors to render a different style, defined in function such as `getLineColor` and `getFillColor`.

 * Selected features in mode `modify` will render edit handles.
 Only one feature may be selected while in mode `drawLineString` or `drawPolygon` to draw a feature.

+_Note: make sure to pass in the same array instance on each render if you are not changing selection.
+Otherwise, nebula.gl may clear state on every render (e.g. may clear a drawing in progress if the viewport changes)._

 #### `onEdit` (Function, optional)